hillarychiebuka-boop/health-insurance-claims-analyser/README.md

 ---

-*Starter portfolio project built as part of a structured health finance data science learning journey*
+*Starter portfolio project built as part of a structured health finance data science learning journey at the Digital Healthcare Interoperability Network (DHIN), Abuja, Nigeria.*